smartdatafoundry/tomlparams/README.md

 c = 'subgroup one'
 ```

-In turn, these are overridsen by `two.toml`:
+In turn, these are overridden by `two.toml`:

 ```toml
 # two.toml